Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXI. Drive-Mappings-Settings/README.md

 ## 10. ✅ Verifying Drive Mapping on Client Machines

-Once configured, verify that the drive mappings are applied correctly by checking the This PC window or using the net use command.
+Following the configuration, I verified the drive mappings were applied correctly by having test users log in.
+A quick check in their **This PC** window confirmed the presence of the new network drives (e.g., S: and Z:), and running the `net use` command from the command line provided a successful command-line confirmation of the persistent connections.

 📸 **Verifying Drive Mapping on `AD-Win11-01` for `Tech User 1`**